snehankekre/FOI-Archive-Bot/README.md

 # Freedom of Information Request Archive Bot

-The goal of this simple python script is to permanently archive Freedom of Information Requests from [Right to Know](https://righttoknow.org.au) on the [Wayback Machine](https://archive.org/web/)
+The goal of this simple python script is to permanently archive Freedom of Information Requests from [Right to Know](https://righttoknow.org.au) on the Internet Archive's [Wayback Machine](https://archive.org/web/)

 ### Installation